-For my recent trip to San Francisco, I intentionally left my first night without a hotel booking for the purpose of this article.
-I wanted to find an affordable luxury hotel as close as possible to Union Square in downtown San Francisco.
+For my recent trip to San Francisco, I intentionally left my first night without a hotel booking.
+I wanted to find a San Francisco affordable luxury hotel as close as possible to Union Square in downtown.

 Most rooms near Union Square were over $250 and I wanted to spend less than $150.
 I could have settled for a dinky, cheap property a mile or further away along a MUNI line but I really wanted to stay near Union Square; and I wanted to stay in an affordable luxury hotel.
 Too much to ask?

 During that 45 minute BART ride to Powell Street, I saw plenty of gorgeous scenery but also narrowed my lodging choices to a handful.
 It took me a few extra minutes to pick properties because no app had ideal features.
 The best I could do is sort by price and scan the results list for distance (looking for something within 0.5 miles) and rating (avoiding places with terrible reviews or overall ratings).

 Very near the Powell Street BART exit is the official San Francisco visitor information center.
 I asked a worker in the center about my target hotels.
 She sneered or said “eh” for most but for one she said it was “close and pretty nice.”

 So, that is how I decided that The Mosser Hotel was the best affordable luxury hotel option near Union Square.
 I also checked TripAdvisor reviews for The Mosser Hotel before heading there.

 The Mosser Hotel, San Francisco Affordable Luxury Hotel